 Meet Abby Hanneman

-Alongside her visual practice, Abby writes about creativity, midlife evolution, and what it means to stay engaged with life.
-She is the author of The Ripple Effect of Joy and Live Wire: 90 Days to Reclaim Your Wild,
+She is the author of The Ripple Effect of Joy and Live Wire: 90 Days to Reclaim Your Wild, Your Wit, and Your Will, a guided journal for women ready to stop shrinking and start moving.

 Illuminated Words